markusschanta/awesome-jupyter/README.md

 - [git](https://github.com/jupyterlab/jupyterlab-git) - Extension for git integration.
 - [go-to-definition](https://github.com/krassowski/jupyterlab-go-to-definition) - Extension for navigating to the definition of a variable or function in JupyterLab.
 - [google-drive](https://github.com/jupyterlab/jupyterlab-google-drive) - Extension for Google Drive integration.
+- [jupyterlab-kyso](https://github.com/kyso-io/jupyterlab-extension) - Extension to publish notebooks to the [Kyso](https://kyso.io) platform from Jupyterlab.
 - [latex](https://github.com/jupyterlab/jupyterlab-latex) - Extension for live editing of LaTeX documents.
 - [statusbar](https://github.com/jupyterlab/jupyterlab-statusbar) - Statusbar that displays various metrics/states of JupyterLab.
 - [toc](https://github.com/jupyterlab/jupyterlab-toc) - Extension that provides a table of contents for notebooks.